 Most of these mining boom towns are now ghost towns.
 They dot the vast Southern Arizona landscape.
 Along with the boom towns came violent conflicts, most often the result of greed, arrogance, and young men overdosing on testosterone and alcohol.

 All of this and so much more has been woven into our local histories, such as the Gunfight Near The OK Corral; the Earp Vendetta Ride; the Bisbee Massacre; and the Camp Grant Massacre.

-In the following pages you will find some most interesting “Local” history about a time or place.
+In the following articles you will find interesting “Local” history about a by-gone time & place.
 These are our picks of True West stories, some obscure, but all rewarding.

 Anyone who has read our September 2013 review of Cushing Street Bar & Restaurant knows this is one of our most favorite Tucson dining establishments.
 It is listed on the National Register of Historic Places, and for good reason.

 Neighbor Roy & I attended an Arizona-Sonora Desert Museum Study Program in late June.
 We learned how to harvest and process saguaro fruit the way the Tohono O’odham have done it for millennia.
 We learned many other interesting things, like how the O’odham calendar alines with changes in their natural … Continue reading

 The full title is Big Sycamore Stands Alone: The Western Apaches, Aravaipa, and the Struggle For Place.
 I was instantly drawn to it because, according to the book’s jacket, it promised to reveal a new and in depth understanding of a proud people who once inhabited all of a large, rugged landscape the Western (aka San Carlos) Apaches call Arapa, a place that has great meaning for them still.